 It may feel difficult to get the right positioning when you start.
 Avoid discouragement by working on getting the technique right first, before building up.

 Treat pelvic floor exercises like any other form of exercise, meaning you shouldn’t expect to be an expert right from the get go.
 In the beginning, it’s more important to show up and get used to the movement.

 2. Use the Olivia app

-The Olivia app have just launched a ‘Strengthen your pelvic floor’ program.
+The Olivia app have just launched a ‘Strengthen your pelvic floor’ program, created in collaboration with Efemia.
 This program offers an in-depth description of three different pelvic floor exercises as well as providing a clear structure to incorporate them into your day.
-Created in collaboration with Efemia, it’s also free to use!

 3. Try a pelvic floor trainer